Before you go

 Attitudes toward women, the LGBTQ population, disabled people, and various ethnic/racial groups vary worldwide.
 Customs, beliefs, laws, facilities, and social practices relating to these populations may be different than in the US.
 The OIP is strongly committed to the belief that all students' experiences overseas are enhanced through a diversity of perspectives and backgrounds.

-Visit our Diversity webpage for specific resources offered by BC and the OIP, as well as outside resources and support networks.
+Visit Diversity & Inclusion for specific resources offered by BC and the OIP, as well as outside resources and support networks.
 With any questions or concerns, do not hesitate to reach out to the OIP.

 Continue to refer to the Study Abroad Handbook for pre-departure checklist, travel preparations (communication) and health preparations, Boston College policies, safety & responsibilities, preparing for your return, and what do in emergencies abroad.